-We will be carrying out activities relating to Diwali, Bonfire night and Christmas.
-It is very important to learn about each other's beliefs and cultures.
+Through circle time sessions and assemblies, children will continue to learn about each other's beliefs and cultures.
 This encourages the children to value and respect one another.

 Sharing, turn taking, personal hygiene and independence will be focused on through all areas of the curriculum.
 Please encourage your child to brush their teeth and hair, dress and undress themselves and use knives and forks during meal times at home.